zerothi/sisl/README.md

    - __scipy__
    - __netCDF4__, this module is only required if you need interface to construct the transport tight-binding model for `TBtrans`

+Installing sids is as any simple Python package

+	python setup.py install --prefix=<prefix>

 ## Contributions, issues and bugs ##